Why is Nepal the best gateway to Bhutan?

 In the table below, we have presented more festivals within the same timeframe between Nepal and Bhutan that travelers can celebrate while visiting both countries.

-Note: In the given table, when it’s in the timeframe, the festivals in Nepal come first before Bhutan’s.
+Note: In the given table, find the timeframe of the festivals in Nepal that come first before Bhutan’s.

 Timeframe